pythonanywhere/pythonanywhere_task_helpers/helpers/1-start_python.md

 ----

-Now that you have a new file, you should see it in the list of files.
-Click on its name.
-This will open up the editor.
+The code editor will open up.
+This is where you can enter programs that will be saved in files.
 Type this into it:

     print "Hello, world.
 Again"